by HarveyKent

 “I guess so,” Air Wave acknowledged.
 “I was afraid it was just me for a second!”

 The figure that stood on the ledge was wearing the gray uniform of the Confederate Army.
-At least it seemed to be wearing such a uniform, for no flesh was visible anywhere.
-The cap floated above the empty collar, no visible head between them.
+At least, it seemed to be wearing such a uniform, for no flesh was visible anywhere.
+The cap floated above the empty collar, with no visible head between them.
 As the arms moved with broad gestures, the ends of the sleeves hung empty.

 “Students, hear me!” a voice boomed from the direction of the figure.
 “I am the spirit of the Confederate States of America!
 Call me Johnny Reb; the name fits me as well as any!
 I come today to speak to the youth of Texas, to urge you to action!
 The great cause your ancestors fought and died for has been shamed, forgotten!
 Did your grandfathers’ grandfathers die for nothing?
 Look around you!
 Yankees walk arm-in-arm with you!
 Colored boys, no better than animals, walk as your equals and leer at your women!
 Shall we allow this to continue?
 Shall we spit on our forefathers’ graves this way?”